cozodb/cozo/README.md

 ## Licensing

-This project are licensed under MPL-2.0 or later.
+This project is licensed under MPL-2.0 or later.
 See [here](CONTRIBUTING.md) if you are interested in contributing to the project.